The Parish Council meets at 7:00 pm in Stedham Memorial Hall on the second Thursday of each month.

 At meetings of the parish council, councillors report on their attendance at other meetings where they represent the interests of the parish.

-Sussex Association of Local Councils (SALC) - provides a formal voice for town and parish councils.
+West Sussex Association of Local Councils (WSALC) - provides a formal voice for town and parish councils.
 Gives legal advice to member councils and provides information and training seminars

 Agendas, Minutes, Conduct of Meetings

-Agendas are prepared by the clerk and approved by the chair before the meeting.
+Agendas are prepared by the clerk and approved by the councillors before the meeting.
 Councillors wishing to add an item to the agenda are asked to advise the clerk at least ten days before the next meeting.
 Agendas are delivered to councillors a week before the meeting.
 Please telephone the clerk before the meeting if clarification is required for any agenda item.

 No decision can lawfully be taken on any matters of substantial importance, or involving expenditure, for which notice has not been given (see Standing Orders).